dbratell/goodreadslibrarianaddon/README.md

 * Highlights most recent book in the combination list to make it easier to find the edition to separate.

+* Shows the work id by each work on the combine page.

 * Warns about mismatch between ISBN10 and ISBN13

 * Warns about invalid ISBNs to cover when someone has put a truncated